-On top of that, a good ad manager will have quality measures in place for your ads, automatically monitoring for spammy or malicious ads to block them from serving to your readers.
+On top of that, a good ad manager will have quality measures in place for your ads, automatically monitoring for spammy or malicious ads to block them from showing to your readers.

 Finally, the technology that connects your site to the digital advertising ecosystem needs to be efficient, optimized, and have a limited impact on your site’s performance.

-To deliver on all this, look for an ad management company with a large and talented engineering team that is building best-in-class and future-focused technology, driven by data.
+To deliver on all this, look for an ad management company with a large and talented engineering team building best-in-class and future-focused technology driven by data.
 Ad technology evolves at warp speed — and you want your site to be along for the ride!

 Questions to ask: